Aquafina-water-bottle/jp-mining-note/docs/docs/changingcardtype.md

 This will set all new cards to be a sentence card by default.

-However, what if we don't want *ALL* new cards to be sentence cards?
+However, what if you don't want *ALL* new cards to be sentence cards?
-With the power of Yomichan handlebars, we can selectively fill fields depending on select properties of the target word.
+With the power of Yomichan handlebars, it is possible to selectively fill fields depending on select properties of the target word.

 ## Is Hiragana
 {{ feature_version("0.12.0.0") }}

-> Markers: `{jpmn-filled-if-word-is-hiragana}`・`{jpmn-filled-if-word-is-not-hiragana}`
+> Helpers: `{jpmn-filled-if-word-is-hiragana}`・`{jpmn-filled-if-word-is-not-hiragana}`

-If the word is purely comprised of hiragana, you can create different card types by default using these markers.
+If the word is purely comprised of hiragana, you can create different card types by default using these helpers.

 For example, let's say you want the default card to be a vocab card, but want hiragana terms to be [TSCs](cardtypes.md#targeted-sentence-card).